derJuba007/journey-of-the-crafter/README.md

 ## Features overview
-🍂 Better atmosphere thanks to new sounds and particle effects
+🍂 **Better atmosphere** thanks to new sounds and particle effects

-📜 Quests

-🐣 New Mobs

-🗿 New & Improved Structures

-🌴 New & Improved Biomes

-ℹ️  Better HUD & Menus
+📜 Villagers now have profession-related **quests** in addition to trade opportunities